mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-Guide.md

 To start, we will make a very simple mod to get you familiar with how mods are created for tModLoader.

 ## Generate a Mod Skeleton
 To begin, we will use tModLoader to generate a basic mod skeleton.
-Open up tModLoader (at least v0.11.2.2) and open the "Mod Sources" menu and click the "Create Mod" button (If you don't see "Mod Sources", you'll need to click ["Enable Developer Mode"](https://i.imgur.com/Jup4nHx.png) in the bottom right corner and then download the items you need. ).
+Open up tModLoader and open the "Mod Sources" menu and click the "Create Mod" button (If you don't see "Mod Sources", you'll need to click ["Enable Developer Mode"](https://i.imgur.com/Jup4nHx.png) in the bottom right corner and then download the items you need. ).
 Now, fill out the input boxes.
 I suggest suggest TutorialMod, Tutorial Mod, NewbieModder, and TutorialSword respectively.
 Finally, click "Create".
 If a message comes up, fix the issue, otherwise you'll be taken back to the Mod Sources menu.

 ![](https://i.imgur.com/QAo0dsd.png)